The Quick and Easy Guide to Jabber/XMPP

 Select a server and make an account

-Public server recommendations may be found at https://providers.xmpp.net/ or https://compliance.conversations.im/old/.
+Public server recommendations may be found at providers.xmpp.net or compliance.conversations.im/old.
 Some servers support registering from the client (called In-Band Registration - IBR), others require you to register on their website to prevent spam.

 If you're interested in self-hosting a private server, Snikket aims to make it really simple.
 It also rebrands popular XMPP servers and clients to provide an experience similar to centralized services.
 4 No need to explain that App A and App B and Server C all work together and speak the same protocol…everything is just "Snikket".
 Users don't install A, B, or C on Android and D, E, or F on iOS…they just install "Snikket".